red-collar-official/flutter_kore/docs/navigation.md

 Last flag that describes navigation flow in app is <b>bottomSheetsAndDialogsUsingSameNavigator</b>.

-If this flag is false than you need to create separate navigator for bottom sheets and dialogs - usefull if you have some overlay views for app.
+If this flag is false (like in last code snippet) then you need to create separate navigator for bottom sheets and dialogs - useful if you have some overlay views for app.

 You also need to specify navigation interactor in main app annotation.